Milliman-PRM/Milliman-Access-Portal/Notes/Roles and Actions - Users.md

     - View details of User Selection Groups for the Content Item, and a list of users authorized to each group

 ##### Profit Centers
-- View all Profit Centers in the System
+- List all Profit Centers in the System
 - Create a new Profit Center
 - Remove a Profit Center
 - Edit details of a Profit Center (e.g. Name, code office, contact info)
-- View the users having Profit Center Admin role for the Profit Center
+- List the users having Profit Center Admin role for the Profit Center
 - Assign a user with Profit Center Admin role for this Profit Center
 - For each Profit Center Admin:
   - View the user's name, email, and phone number
   - View the user's assigned Clients
   - Unassign the Profit Center Admin role for the user
-- View the Clients associated with the Profit Center
+- List the Clients associated with the Profit Center
 - For each Client listed:
   - View details of the Client (e.g. name, code, contact info)
   - View a summary of all assigned users and their current roles for the Client